 The hardware and software configuration used at the RSSE is depicted in Fig.~\ref{fig:RSconfig}.
-In comparison to that used in the Thinktank (see Section~\ref{sec:museumInstallation} and Fig.~\ref{fig:TTconfig}), the core components---the interferometer and a display screen---were identical; however, the interactive self-guided content was not required because experts would always be on hand to explain the model in person.
-Instead, a smaller single television screen was used to show the live video feed of the interference pattern alongside a graph plotting the intensity of light at the centre of the interference pattern over time.
-The simplified display allowed for tailored explanations to suit each visitor: a short overview at times of high footfall (such as for school groups), or an expanded explanation when time and visitor interest allowed.
-The additional electronics required for the RSSE setup were concealed on a lower shelf behind a tablecloth.
-The arcade buttons were housed in a separate box to prevent the physical button press shaking the exhibit and drowning out the injected signal.
-The graph plotter and button box were first developed for the RSSE and subsequently implemented at the Thinktank.
+Compared to the Thinktank configuration, the core components---the interferometer and a display screen---were identical, however the self-guided content was not required as experts would always be on hand.
+Instead, a single smaller screen was used to show the live video feed of the interference pattern alongside a graph of the intensity at the center of the interference pattern.
+A simplified display allowed for tailored explanations: a short overview at times of high footfall (such as for school groups), or an expanded explanation when time and visitor interest allowed.

-Over the course of the week, approximately $30$ volunteers staffed our stand in rotation, with varying levels of expertise in interferometry, hardware, and software engineering.
-We produced a manual for general maintenance of the model, and one of the Birmingham team was available if any further questions arose.
-The robustness and safety of the design required for the Thinktank meant that transporting the model was relatively simple, and that the installation time and maintenance of the exhibit were minimal.
+The robustness required for the Thinktank meant that transporting the model was relatively simple, and that the installation time and maintenance of the exhibit were minimal.